Marquesas Islands Tahiti And French Polynesia Travel Guide

 Experienced Local Drivers

-While sometimes practiced by locals and can be safe, exercise caution as you would anywhere.
+While sometimes practiced by locals and can be safe, exercise caution as you would likely anywhere.
 Rely on your judgment.
 It is not a guaranteed mode of transport.

 Use Discretion